wtsanshou/Coding/README.md

 >>>#### 2.1.4.9 Count
 * <a href="DataStructure/LinearStructure/Array/Count/LC697DegreeOfAnArray.md">LC697.
 Degree of an Array</a>
 * <a href="DataStructure/LinearStructure/Array/Count/LC781RabbitsInForest.md">LC781.
 Rabbits in Forest</a>
+* <a href="DataStructure/LinearStructure/Array/Count/LC821ShortestDistanceToACharacter.md">LC821.
+Shortest Distance to a Character</a>

 >>>#### 2.1.4.10 Window Slice